OrchardCMS/OrchardDoc/Documentation/Caching.markdown

 Here are the different levels of caching that Orchard can provide:

-## Application Settings Cache Using ICacheManager.
+## Application Settings Cache Using ICacheManager

 This is used to store application settings and can be invalidated based on an extensible set of parameters.
 By default you find expiration tokens based on time, file system and signals.